Marisa28/professional-Readme/generatedReadMe.md

 ## Installation

-o
+a

 ##Usage

-o
+a

 ## License
     this APP is license under the MIT license.
 ##Contributing

-o
+a

 ##Tests

-o
+a

 ##Questions

- For any questions about this Repo contact me at my email o.
-You can find my other works at [o](https//github.com//o/).
+ For any questions about this Repo contact me at my email a.
+You can find my other works at [a](https//github.com//a/).